apollo-server-integrations/apollo-server-integration-aws-lambda/.changeset/giant-rats-rhyme.md

 '@as-integrations/aws-lambda': minor
 ---

-## Short circut middleware execution
+## Short circuit middleware execution

 You can now opt to return a Lambda result object directly from the middleware.
 This will cancel the middleware chain, bypass GraphQL request processing, and immediately return the Lambda result.